hyvor/clickhouse-php/readme.md

-> Cautions!
-This library is still in **BETA**.
-It is not recommended to use it in production.

-This library is a minimal wrapper around the [Clickhouse HTTP Interface](https://clickhouse.com/docs/en/interfaces/http) for PHP.
-It supports sessions, safe select and inserts, and queries with parameters.
+This is a minimal wrapper around the [Clickhouse HTTP Interface](https://clickhouse.com/docs/en/interfaces/http) for PHP.
+It supports sessions, select and inserts, and queries with parameters.

 ## Installation